Camp Babbitt: Visalia Secessionist Disturbances

 The post was first intended to maintain order in the area where strong pro Confederate sentiments were creating unrest.
 In an attempt to control subversion of the Union cause in the secessionist hotbed of Visalia, on the orders of General George Wright, Captain Moses A. McLaughlin moved his company D and another in October 1862 over the Sierra Nevada Mountains from the Owens Valley in four and a half days to take command of Camp Babbitt.
+There was one saloon in town that allowed soldiers from the fort in.
+On November 29 when soldiers were told by the barkeeper no cigars on the cuff, shots rang out.
+One soldier was killed and two secessionist wounded.
+A group of armed secessionists started to patrol the streets before the camp's commanding officer said "he would not require his men to endure insults without retaliation."
+Suggesting if the didn't crowd dispersed he would "...turn his men loose on them," The secessionists went home.
+After the shooting, fist fights between the volunteers and secessionist became a common occurrence.

 On December 12, three men from Visalia rode in front of a dress parade of the garrison and cheered for Jeff Davis, prompting McLaughlin to order their immediate arrest.
-On December 24, 1862, McLaughlin wrote for reinforcements, in the face of rising tensions between the Union and Secesh factions.

-On December 31, McLaughlin issued orders for the arrest of the owners and publishers of the "Expositor", the local secessionist newspaper.
+On December 24, 1862, McLaughlin wrote for reinforcements, in the face of rising tensions between the Union and Secesh factions.On December 31, McLaughlin issued orders for the arrest of the owners and publishers of the "Expositor", the local secessionist newspaper.
 That same day he was instructed by headquarters by telegram to release all political prisoners after they had taken the oath of allegiance.
 Both owners eventually swore the oath, one after a time in the jail.
 However this did not stop them from continuing to publish their paper opposing the war and the Union cause.
+Three months later of the Newspaper pubublished an article calling the soldiers the "California Cossack," this angered the whole garrison.
+So on the night of March 5th, 1863 a mob of 70-80 soldiers and pro-union citizens wrecked the whole office.

 Owens Valley Indian War

 By April 12, 1863, Lt.
 Col. William Jones, was commander at Camp Babbitt, ordered Captain McLaughlin to reinforce Camp Independence with a detachment of 24 men of Company D and 18 men of Company E, 2nd Cavalry, California Volunteers, with a 12-pounder howitzer, and four six-mule government wagon teams, carrying rations, ammunition, and forage.
 Elements of Company D and Company E under Captain McLaughlin, on the resumption of hostilities in the Owens Valley marched there in April 1863 via Keyesville, where they engaged in the Keyesville Massacre.
-They then moved on to Camp Independence, in the Owens River Valley, participating in the final campaign of the Owens Valley Indian War, and escorted almost 1000 Paiute to Fort Tejon in July 1863.
+They then moved on to Camp Independence in the Owens River Valley, participating in the final campaign of the Owens Valley Indian War, and escorted almost 1000 Paiute to Fort Tejon in July 1863.